 In this worksheet, we will practice calculating the variation of the moment of inertia of a rotating body with its angular velocity.

-Three children are riding on the edge of a merry-go-round that has a mass 100.0 kg, a 1.60-m radius, and is spinning at 20.0 rpm.
-The children have masses of 22.0, 28.0, and 33.0 kg.
+Three children are riding on the edge of a merry-go-round that has a mass of 100.0 kg and a radius of 1.60 m and is spinning at 20.0 rpm.
+The children have masses of 22.0 kg, 28.0 kg, and 33.0 kg.
 If the child who has a mass of 28.0 kg moves to the center of the merry-go-round, what is the new angular velocity in rpm?

 Eight children, each of mass 40 kg, climb on a small merry-go-round.
 They position themselves evenly on the outer edge and join hands.
 The merry-go-round has a radius of 4.0 m and a moment of inertia 1,000.0 kg⋅m2.
 After the merry-go-round is given an angular velocity of 6.0 rpm, the children walk inward and stop when they are 0.75 m from the axis of rotation.
 What is the new angular velocity of the merry-go-round?
 Assume there is negligible frictional torque on the structure.

 A star collapses which greatly increases its density.
 The -kg-mass of the star remains the same throughout the collapse, as does the star’s mass distribution, which is uniformly spherical.
 Before collapse, the star’s radius was km and it had a rotational period of 28 days.
 The star’s radius is km after the collapse, what is its rotational period?
 Consider a day to be equal to seconds.